Young

 In ordinary life, we do not learn to look at things carefully like this.
 This is the reason most people cannot draw things very well. |

 As adults we can also train this part of our own brains, but the brain seems much easier to form and establish new habits at a younger age .
 Many parts of the brain have certain developmental times when it is natural for certain things to be learned.
 We do not know exactly the easiest time to learn careful observation.
 The habits of careful looking are good to learn at any age, but by learning it sooner, we become visually fluent and our subsequent drawings show the difference.
-Like any habit, it is easier to form a good habit than it is to change a bad habit in order to make it into a good habit.
+Like any habit, it is easier to form a good habit than it is to change a bad habit.

 BE CAREFUL ABOUT WHAT YOU GIVE KIDS TO IMITATE

 Kids have a strong instinct to imitate.
 Imitation is probably their strongest learning instinct.
 If we draw for them, they are less likely to learn to observe the thing they drawing.
 They are more likely to try to copy and imitate what we draw.
 It is always easier to form the right habits to begin with than it is to change bad habits once they are formed.
 We can give them thinking strategies to imitate, but avoid giving them drawings to imitate.
-Give them questioning strategies, experimentation strategies, invention strategies, and discovery learning strategies to imitate.
-Imitating these kind of habits will serve them well because they are self-correcting.
+I am glad for them to imitate questioning strategies, experimentation strategies, invention strategies, and discovery learning strategies.
+Imitating these kind of habits will serve them well.

 LEARNING in ART is fundamentally different than learning in READING, WRITING, AND MATH